 The next step is to ask students to consider exactly what they might be willing to do to change an unjust law.
 Remind them that Anthony and other women's rights activists went to jail to protest an injustice.
 Have students write about what they might feel strongly enough about to protest and what actions are justified in order to change that injustice.

-This article, part of the free resources on the Thomson Gale Publishers site, describes Anthony's trial.
+This article describes Anthony's trial.
 Interestingly, she was not allowed to testify in her own defense because of her gender, and the judge entered the guilty verdict without allowing the jury to deliberate.

 - The Extra Mile